Riversdale (Riverdale Park, Maryland): History

 The house was begun in 1801 by Henri Josef Stier and his wife Marie Louise Peeters on almost 800 acre of land north of Bladensburg.
 Stier first commissioned Benjamin Henry Latrobe to do design work, but could not wait for Latrobe's late response.
 The local builder-architect William Lovering carried out the design work to Stier's direction, while Latrobe's rejected design was eventually used at Clifton, in Richmond, Virginia.
 The east wing was completed first, and the Stiers occupied it in August 1802.
-However, the elder Stiers returned to Belgium in June 1803, and Rosalie and George Calvert took up residence at Riversdale, bringing with them a large number of enslaved people.
+The elder Stiers returned to Belgium in June 1803, however, and Rosalie and George Calvert took up residence at Riversdale, bringing with them a large number of enslaved people.
 Plans for the grounds were developed by landscape architect William Russell Birch in 1805, although much of his plan was unrealized.
 The west wing was completed in 1806, completing the full five-part ensemble, one of the last of its kind.

 For thirteen years Riversdale housed the Peeters/Stier collection of European paintings, which was unique in the United States at that time.
-It included more than 63 paintings by such artists as Peter Paul Rubens, Anthony van Dyck, Jan Breughel and Titian.
-However, most of the larger pieces were kept in storage, and in 1816 they were returned.
-However, before they were packed, Rembrandt Peale persuaded Rosalie Calvert to display them for two weeks at Riversdale in April 1816.
+That collection included more than 63 paintings by such artists as Peter Paul Rubens, Anthony van Dyck, Jan Brueghel the Elder and Titian.
+Most of the larger pieces were kept in storage, and in 1816 they were returned.
+Before they were packed, Rembrandt Peale persuaded Rosalie Calvert to display them for two weeks at Riversdale in April 1816.
 Rosalie became the owner of Riversdale in the same year, but died in 1821.
 George Calvert continued to live there until his death in 1838.
 The estate was divided between his sons George Henry and Charles Benedict Calvert.
 Charles Benedict lived his whole life at Riversdale, pursuing agricultural studies.
 His unique octagonal "cow-house" was particularly notable, but it burned in 1910.
+In July 1845, the homestead was highlighted in the first issue of the monthly publicaiton, The American Farmer.
 Charles Benedict died in 1864.
 The property was then divided between his widow Charlotte and five children, with Charlotte in the mansion.
 The 300 acre core of the property was eventually sold to John Fox and Alexander Lutz of New York in 1887.